ykbarros/ykbarros.github.io/README.md

 # FMYI (Mostly a note for myself)
 1. Steps to publish (TL;DR: Work on blog-staging, copy locally built site elsewhere, push built to master) Because of the Jekyll plug-ins, I'm opting on building the jekyll site locally and pushing the built html statics to master to be served by GitHub to my site.
-2. Blog tags to consider
+2. Blog tags
+3. Formats

 # Steps to publish (TL;DR: Work on blog-staging, copy locally built site elsewhere, push built to master)
 1. Checkout blog-staging on git to write the blog post.